 So, why not broaden your comedy horizon with an off-the-cuff, improvised show?
 To help you get started, the list below shows the next ten improv comedy gigs in London.

 The most famous comedy improv outfit in town perform off-the-cuff games and tomfoolery at the world famous Comedy Store twice a week.
 Regular Players include Paul Merton, Josie Lawrence, Neil Mullarkey, Andy Smart, Richard Vranch and Lee Simpson, but the line-ups change for each show.
-See below for the latest bills.
+See 'dates and times' for the latest bills.
 Check out our guide to the Comedy Store.Read more

 Improv gets a bad rap in this country, but anyone who dismisses the genre clearly hasn't seen Austentatious.
 This highly impressive troupe perform a completely improvised Jane Austen novel, complete with period dress and cello accompaniment, with marvellous results.
 Made up of Andrew Murray, Amy Cooke-Hodgson, Joseph Morpurgo, Cariad Lloyd, Graham Dickson and Rachel Parris, they're all hugely talented performers, able to keep the gag rate high and the made-up story rolicking along.
 Tremendous fun.Read more